notoriousturtle/DebugLog/README.md

         //for the log file, dont print to console debug.log(tag: "AppDelegate", content: "applicationDidBecomeActive - app became active", echo: false) }

+The server side code is your responsibility.
+In my case, I used CakePHP to log the request.
+You do not need to use CakePHP, you could use a simple PHP script.
+This is the format of the request, and response:

-The log is sent in a POST request like so:
+The log is sent in a POST request like so (with the parameter "DebugLog", with the value of a JSON array):

     POST /api/error-logs/add HTTP/1.1
     Host: domain